You should have received your 2020 Census Invitation by March 20.

-It’s vital that everyone is counted, especially infants and young children, who are often missed.
-When they are not counted, funding for programs that families rely on is lost for the next 10 years.
+It’s vital that everyone is counted, even infants and young children.
+If you do not include all children, they will not be counted, and funding for programs that families rely on will be lost for the next 10 years.
 That’s most of their childhood!

 What is the Census?

 Census 2020 is a count of every person living in the United States and its territories.